Communicate with Tenants for Pain-Free Management

 We’d love to connect with you.

 The most important thing you can do during the rental process is establish simple, direct rules and communicate clearly whenever those rules are in jeopardy of being broken.
 Multiple reminders should be sent prior to the first month’s rental due date.
 Tenants should be notified of late fees immediately before and after they begin accruing.
-And just as importantly (and often overlooked), the tenants should have a simple means of communicating back with you the landlord.
+And just as importantly (and often overlooked), the tenants should have a simple means of communicating back with you, the landlord.

 How to Communicate with Tenants

 Offering constant reminders to your tenants can seem like a daunting and tedious task.
 But in the age of smartphones, it can be quite simple.
 Emails should be the backbone of any notification effort and can be pretty easily automated (this is included in Innago).
 However, particularly with younger tenants, texting is a great route.
 Set up a mass-texting service and communicate directly with tenants when something comes up.
-And both methods offer an easy means of reply if the tenants have something to share.
+Both methods offer an easy means of reply if the tenants have something to share.
 Staying on message with your tenants will ensure a smooth and simple management process.

 For more interesting articles, be sure to subscribe to our blog and “Like” us on Facebook.
 And don’t forget to leave your thoughts in the comment section!